Beijing: Culture

-People native to urban Beijing speak the Beijing dialect, which belongs to the Mandarin subdivision of spoken Chinese.
+People native to urban Beijing speak the Beijing dialect, which belongs to the Mandarin variety of spoken Chinese.
 This speech is the basis for putonghua, the standard spoken language used in mainland China and Taiwan, and one of the four official languages of Singapore.
 Rural areas of Beijing Municipality have their own dialects akin to those of Hebei province, which surrounds Beijing Municipality.

+Younger residents of Beijing have become more attracted to the nightlife, which has flourished in recent decades, breaking prior cultural traditions that had practically restricted it to the upper class.
+Today, Houhai, Sanlitun and Wudaokou are Beijing's nightlife hotspots.